Frequently asked questions about financial aid and loans

 Beginning July 1, 2013, Federal regulations for new borrowers limit the maximum time period that a student can receive Direct Subsidized loans to 150% of the published length of the program of study.
 New borrowers are encouraged to meet with an Academic Advisor to make sure you are in the correct major.

 Loan applications take approximately two weeks for processing after receiving all required documents at www.bhc.edu/loan, or three or more weeks during peak registration periods.
 Loans will be processed in the order they are received.
 You will receive a confirmation email and your loan will appear on myBlackHawk.

 Loans are disbursed in two payments during the loan period.
 If you have requested a full year loan, the Fall amount will be disbursed in late September, and the Spring amount will be disbursed in late February.
 If the loan is requested for one term, the second Fall amount pays in late October; or the second Spring amount pays in late March.

 Refunds are processed by the Bursar’s Office once your loan is posted as paid on your myBlackHawk account.
 Refunds can take up to 14 days AFTER the payments have posted to be processed.

 Financial aid is based on attendance for the entire semester.
 If you drop ALL of your classes before 60% of the semester, the law specifies how a school must determine the amount of federal aid (including loans) that you “earned”.
-If you drop ALL your classes before November 2, 2014 for the Fall term, or April 6, 2015 for the Spring term, your aid will be “pro-rated” based on the last date of academic activity.
+Your aid will be “pro-rated” based on the last date of academic activity.